Getting started with Mahti

 You need to have the MPI module loaded when submitting your jobs.

 High performance libraries

-Mahti has several high performance libraries installed, more information here.
+Mahti has several high performance libraries installed, see more information about libraries.

 More information about controlling hybrid applications can be found here.

 The project based shared storage can be found under

 /scratch/<project>.
 Note that this folder is shared by all

 users in a project.
 This folder is not meant for long term data

 storage and files that have not been used for 180 days will be

 automatically removed.
 Note that this policy is currently implemented